-Turn off Windows 10 Spring Creator Update’s keylogger using this workaround
+Turn off Windows 10 April Update’s keylogger using this workaround

 Microsoft is collecting data to improve its service, but many users have not consented to it.
 The contents of every keystroke are being sent through to Redmond servers due to a keylogger that was enabled by default in Windows 10.